codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 With these basic building blocks, you can define many complex workflows.
 In particular, it is very easy in Codefresh to create a scenario where

-1. A pipeline is launched because a trigger exists for Git repository A
+1. a pipeline is launched because a trigger exists for Git repository A,
-1. The pipeline reads its `codefresh.yml` file from Git repository B
+1. the pipeline reads its `codefresh.yml` file from Git repository B, and
-1. The pipeline clones source code from Git repository C (and starts packaging/compiling it).
+1. the pipeline clones source code from Git repository C (and starts packaging/compiling it).

 Of course, it also possible to have a simpler scenario where the trigger, the pipeline steps and the source code of the application are all defined for the same GIT repository.